amitfin/oref_alert/README.md

 <img width="957" height="425" alt="image" src="https://github.com/user-attachments/assets/ccca81dd-6437-4ec7-9e6a-b4605db11e7e" />

+All three triggers accept a `type` parameter — a single value or a list of `pre_alert`, `alert`, or `end` — that selects which record types fire the trigger (defaults to `alert`).

-`oref_alert.home` fires for records matching the areas configured on the integration. `oref_alert.area` fires for records matching the selected `areas` (any area in the country when omitted). `oref_alert.distance` fires for records within `distance` of `location`'s current position.
+- `oref_alert.home` fires for records matching the home's area, as configured on the integration.
+- `oref_alert.area` fires for records matching its `areas` parameter — a single area/district name or a list of them, matching any area in the country when omitted.
+- `oref_alert.distance` fires for records within `distance` (in kilometers or miles, depending on the system's unit settings; defaults to 5) of `location`'s current position — a zone, device tracker, or person entity that defaults to `zone.home`.
 Note that the record's distance is calculated from the alerted area's city center, not from the closest point of the area's polygon, so it can be a bit off for large areas.

+A trigger processes all records of an update together; otherwise, a single update covering multiple areas could fire the trigger more than once.

 `trigger.records` is available for the rest of the automation, containing the matching records.
 The list of fields for each record can be found [here](#home-assistant-events).

 It's not recommended to add more than one of these triggers to the same automation: each trigger listens independently, so a single record matching more than one of them (e.g. an area that's both in `oref_alert.area`'s `areas` and within `oref_alert.distance`'s radius) runs the automation's actions once per matching trigger instead of once.

-Note: if `pre_alert` doesn't change to `alert` within 20 minutes, the integration generates a synthetic `end` record for the area.
+Note: if `pre_alert` doesn't follow `alert` or `end` within 20 minutes, the integration generates a synthetic `end` record for the area.

 #### Automation Conditions